Types of Therapy for Mental Illness Explained

 - Chronic stress related conditions

-What is Thought Field Therapy (TFT)?
+What Is Thought Field Therapy (TFT)?

 In the UK, you are unlikely to be offered this on the NHS as it is seen as unconventional, but it may be suggested to you as a therapy to try.
-TFT is almost traditional Chinese medicine based with a psychotherapy feel about it!
+TFT is like traditional Chinese medicine with a psychotherapy feel about it!
 You may have heard of it as the “tapping therapy”.
 A person must describe their specific worry or fear and then tap on certain points of the face and body (energy points).
 The therapist tells the patient in which order to tap and what to say whilst they are doing this.
 The tapping is practiced repeatedly, and the results slowly reverse negative thoughts and feelings pertaining to the worry/fear.
 Once learned, TFT can be used throughout life for a variety of troublesome issues that may arise.